gesellix/health-exporter/README.md

 Health Exporter for [Prometheus](http://prometheus.io/)

+## Deprecation

+**The health exporter won't be actively maintained anymore**, since the official [blackbox exporter](https://github.com/prometheus/blackbox_exporter) solves the same use case - and even more.

 ## About

 Checks a list of service URLs for their HTTP response status code.
 Each service status will be exposed as Prometheus